urswilke/ggbenjamini/README.md

   ) +
   coord_equal() +
   theme_minimal()
+#> Warning: Removed 36 rows containing missing values (geom_segment).
 ```

 <img src="man/figures/README-def-1.png" width="100%" />

-The black point represents the leaf base.
+The black point represents the leaf origin.
 This and the blue points
 denote the start/end points of the bezier curves, and the red dots the
 positions of the control points.
 The leaf is cut in two halves by the
 lines “4” and “4r” (which are the same and represent the midvein of the